コンテンツにスキップ

 Business hours

-• [Opening hours] 9:30-17:00 (However, admission is until 16:30) [Closed days] Mondays (if Monday is a holiday, it will be open and closed the next day), New Year holidays (December 29th - January 3rd) *Even on opening days, exhibition rooms may be closed due to changes in exhibits.
-The civic art gallery, library corner, and information corner are available for use.
+• [Opening hours] 9:30-17:00 (Entry until 16:30) [Closed] Mondays (open if Monday is a holiday and closed the following day), New Year's holiday (December 29th-January 3rd) *Even on opening days, the exhibition room may be closed due to changing of exhibits.
+The Citizen Art Gallery, Library Corner, and Information Corner are available for use.

 Access